Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     to start up the server and then we can configure `nginx` to redirect the traffic on the port 443 to the local 5000 port.

+3. The ADDIE service is hosted on an ORNL research cloud instance -- this is the ORNL internal cloud computation resource.
+For security concerns, ORNL needs to perform systematic scanning over the server and the ADDIE service.
+On the system side, those vulnerabilities can be easily patched according to the instructions provided by the cyber security team.
+On the `nginx` side, we need to add specific headers for mitigating the potential vulnerabilities and it turns out that not only we need to patch for the `nginx` configuration, but also we need to add in some security header into the Flask app.
+Here is the saved `nginx` configuration, [Click Me](https://pf.iris-home.net/yuanpeng/4b777e0fd8df413babd544f05fac427f/raw/HEAD/nginx.conf), and here is the chunk of codes in the Flask app,

+    ```python
+    # Define a function to set X-Frame-Options header
+    def add_security_headers(response):
+        response.headers['X-Frame-Options'] = 'DENY'
+        response.headers['Strict-Transport-Security'] = 'max-age=31536000; includeSubDomains; preload;'
+        return response

+    # Register the function as an after_request handler
+    app.after_request(add_security_headers)
+    ```

+4. There are some other security patches that will be needed in the Flask app, to mitigate risks such as Cross-Site Request Forgery (CSRF), rigorous input field checking, etc. We can refer to the source codes for ADDIE (ORNL internal access only, not open source yet) here, [Click Me](https://code.ornl.gov/general/tsitc).

+5. Another domain `addie-dev.ornl.gov` has been made available to point to the local `6000` port.
+So, to fire up a test service of ADDIE, we can execute `docker run -it -p 6000:5000 apw247/flask_addie bash` and refer to the `startup.sh` commands to execute the commands within the interactive docker container.
+In this way, we can see the terminal outputs as actions are being performed on `addie-dev.ornl.gov`.

 References
 ===